openjournals/joss/docs/editorial_bot.md

 # Accept and publish the paper
 @editorialbot accept

-# Replies to query scope
+# Flag submission with questionable scope
 @editorialbot query scope

-# Replies to list reviewers
+# Get a link to the complete list of reviewers
 @editorialbot list reviewers

 # Open the review issue